AplosAnalytics/docs.aplosanalytics.com/docs/methods/professional.md

 40% of current subscription fees can be applied toward the new subscription cost
 :::

-Professional accounts cannot be upgraded to Team or Enterprise accounts.
+If a user upgrades from a Professional account to a Team or Enterprise account, credit toward the new subscription will be provided; however, input data, analysis results, and audit trails cannot be tranferred from Professional accounts to Team or Enterpreise accounts.
 Aplos Analytics will facilitate the download of all files from the Professional account and upload to the new Team/Enterprise account.
 Charges for that service will be provided to the user before transfers begin.

-## Downgrading Account
+## Downgrading Account and Account Cancellation
 Downgrading the number of analyses per year can be done during the renewal period.
+If an account is cancelled, you will retain access to the tool through the end of the subscription period.
+At the end of the subscription period, your access will be terminated and the data in the account will be scheduled for destruction.
+There are no refunds for cancellations prior to the end of the subscription period.